jgerber53/nfp-creighton-model-chart/README.md

 #### Create Single Chart
-Run [`(1)plotChart.ipynb`](https://github.com/mkudija/Creighton-Model-Chart/blob/master/(1)plotChart.ipynb) to generate the chart for a single cycle.
-Note that the filepaths reference local directories to protect privacy.
-Change filepaths as needed to the location of your data and desired output for charts.
-Update `name` for the date of the start of the cycle you want to plot.
+Run [`plotChart.py`](https://github.com/jgerber53/nfp-creighton-model-chart/blob/main/plotChart.py) to generate the chart for a single cycle.

+Update `file_path` as needed to the location of your data.

+Update `file_name` for the date of the start of the cycle you want to plot.

+Update `output_path` to specify the location for your charts.

 #### Merge Charts
-Run [`(2)combineCharts.ipynb`](https://github.com/mkudija/Creighton-Model-Chart/blob/master/(2)combineCharts.ipynb) to combine multiple single cycle charts into a full chart (the group of 6 cycles you are used to seeing on paper charts).
+Run [`combineCharts.py`](https://github.com/mkudija/Creighton-Model-Chart/blob/master/(2)combineCharts.ipynb) to combine multiple single cycle charts into a full chart (the group of 6 cycles you are used to seeing on paper charts).
 Again, change paths as required to match your directory of individual charts, and update `list_im` with the individual charts you wish to include.